 If you have the odd month when you can’t make a deposit, you can top up your account later on with a bigger payment – up to your maximum balance for that month.

 That means you won’t lose out if you can’t put savings aside every month.

-Please note that you cannot open a Regular Saver (Issue 13) if you already have a Regular Saver (Issue 5, 6, 7, 8, 9, 10, 11 or 12).
-If you open a second Regular Saver (Issue 13), the money deposited in that account will be transferred to an instant access account.
+Please note that you cannot open a Regular Saver (Issue 15) if you already have a Regular Saver product with the Society, with the exception of Regular Saver (Issue 4).
+If you have one of these accounts and open the Regular Saver (Issue 15), the money deposited in the Regular Saver (Issue 15) account will be transferred to an instant access account.

 2.55% Gross‡ p.a./AER† variable

 |Account Name||Regular Saver (Issue 15)|

 |What is the interest rate?||Annual Interest 2.55% Gross‡p.a./AER† variable.

 The maximum initial deposit is £250 (£250 for joint accounts).
 The account balance increases by £250 per month up to a maximum total balance of £3,000 (£3,000 for joint accounts) at the end of the fixed term period (30 April 2019).
 Please see table below for more information.